Rent your very own Mediterranean paradise

 Saklikent (30 minutes)

 A cooling gorge reached via a picturesque back road.
 Walk along the boardwalk into the gorge, have lunch right on the water, or go canoeing.
-Take road towards Islamlar and turn left at the sign marking Uzumlu and other villages.
+Take the road towards Islamlar and turn left at the sign marking Uzumlu and other villages.

 Fethiye (1 hour)